agilecontent/itaas-nodejs-tools/DOCUMENTATION.md

 #### `date.parseDate`

-Returns a Javascript `Date` object equivalent to the parameter if it's accepted by `isDate`, throws an `Error` otherwise.
+Returns a Javascript `Date` object equivalent to the parameter if it's acceptable by `isDate`, throws an `Error` otherwise.

 ```javascript
 const tools = require('itaas-nodejs-tools');